gcapes/intro-cuda-python/_episodes/03-examples.md

 this [NVidia page](https://developer.nvidia.com/how-to-cuda-python) is the main source I have settled on.

-There are two examples here using Anaconda Accelerate.
+There are two examples here using Anaconda NumbaPro.
-Try these on Zrek.

 There is lots of documentation to read on the Continuum Analytics website - linked to at the above site